Beware of Phishing Messages in the name of mega jackpot lottery winner Mr. Mike Wiersky or Michael J. Weirsky such as;

 These kinds of messages in the name of mega jackpot lottery winner Mike Wiersky or Michael J. Weirsky or other similar persons are just a few examples of these kinds of phishing messages.
 However, these scammers can come up with a new way to scam people.
 So, you should never believe any such messages which claim you have done or got something without your consent or someone has hacked your personal account or you have won a big amount of money or prizes out of blue and so on.

 Anyway, now you know that these messages are scams, so let’s find out what is the motive behind these messages.

 The main motive of these cybercriminals is to get your personal information as well as to steal your money by tricking you.
-They can make money by selling your personal information like email address, ID details, financial details and so on to the third parties and make money from that.
-That's why they always ask you to send your personal details in those messages or click some link or download something from where they can hack your personal details.
+They can make money by selling your personal information like email address, ID details, financial details, and so on to third parties and make money from that.
+That’s why they always ask you to send your personal details in those messages or click some link or download something from where they can hack your personal details.

 Never provide your credit card information to these kinds of cybercriminals.
 Once cybercriminals find your credit card details, they will charge your credit card randomly without your consent until your credit card runs out of money.
 So, if you have already provided your credit card information mistakenly to any of these cybercriminals, we suggest you immediately contact your bank or credit card company and tell them to cancel your credit card and provide you the new one.

 These kinds of messages may also contain some files attached to them or links to click there.
 Never ever download such files from such messages because those may contain some spyware, malware or virus which can harm your device or even can hack your device to get your personal information.
 Also, never click any link provided in such messages because when you click such links and visit some websites, then such websites also may contain some spyware or malware or viruses that can harm your device.